My 15 Year Journey to Raising Capital and Finding Commercial Real Estate Investors

 How to find Commercial Real Estate Investors for larger Investments

-When I graduated from the University of Calgary (U of C) in 2003, I was still scared from losing my money in the 1st investment.
-While attending U of C, I worked 3 and 4 jobs while taking a full course load, and I saved every dollar I could.
+When I graduated from the University of Calgary in 2003, I was still scared from losing my money in the 1st investment.
+While attending university, I worked 3 and 4 jobs while taking a full course load, and I saved every dollar I could.

 Straight into my safety deposit box.
-I was still that distrustful of banks and everyone.
+I was still that distrustful.

 I thought I was getting ahead.
 Keeping my costs low, living in my best friends’ basement.